Sabayon/wiki-next/docs/articles/firewall.md

-## On Sabayon systems the firewall is controlled by firewalld.
+## On Sabayon systems the firewall is controlled by firewalld

 Starting or stopping the firewall service on a Sabayon can be done with these commands: